Treating Inflammation Naturally With Nutraceuticals

 Conversely, chronic inflammation harms the body

-However, if the irritant or toxin doesn’t go away, the chemicals that your body is sending to help repair the area of inflammation begin breaking down healthy cells and tissue.
+However, if the irritant or toxin doesn’t go away, your body will keep sending chemicals to help repair the area of inflammation.
+As a result, healthy cells and tissue will begin to break down.

-Chronic inflammation can seem harmless on a day-to-day basis; you may not notice or think much of it unless it begins getting in the way of daily living.
+Chronic inflammation can seem harmless on a day-to-day basis.
+In fact, you may not notice or think much of it unless it begins getting in the way of daily living.

 Some symptoms of chronic inflammation